sowbug/hypnagogo/README.md

 Features
 ========

-* Tuned for a typical 8- or 9-hour nighttime sleep, with a 3.5-hour delay before the first induction sequence, and rapid inductions (separated by 8 minutes) in the final hour of sleep.
+* Tuned for a typical 8- or 9-hour nighttime sleep, with long separations between inductions early in the night, and rapid inductions near morning.
-* Nap mode, where first induction is after 16 minutes, then subsequent inductions are 8 minutes long.
+* Nap mode, with quick inductions in an 80-minute program.
-* Auto-shutoff after 8 consecutive 8-minute inductions.
+* Auto-shutoff at program end.
 * Manual shutoff by holding down button for two seconds.
 * Extremely low power consumption.
 A 40mAh CR1220 should last months or years.